-Make this easy restaurant-style Pineapple Raita at home using my simple recipe and see yourself falling in love with the dish all over again.
-Here is how to make it.
+Make this creamy sweet and savory restaurant-style Pineapple Raita (Ananas Raita) at home using my simple recipe and see yourself falling in love with the dish all over again.
+Here is how to make it (vegetarian, gluten-free).

 About This Recipe

-Pineapple Raita is a delicious Indian accompaniment made using yogurt and fresh pineapple.
-This sweet and savory raita is perfect to serve along with any Indian-style meal.
+This sweet and savory fruity raita is perfect to serve along with any Indian meal on hot summer days.

 Do not use canned pineapple to make this raita, the taste will be altered and it will not be as good.

-Yogurt – Use plain yogurt to make the raita.
+Yogurt – Use plain yogurt (dahi, curd) to make the raita.

-Others – You will also need water, sugar, cumin powder, black salt, red chili powder, and cilantro (coriander).
+Others – You will also need water, sugar, roasted cumin powder (jeera powder), black salt (kala namak), red chilli powder, and cilantro (coriander).

 How To Make Pineapple Raita

-Add ½ cup water, ¼ cup sugar, and ¾ cup pineapple puree to a saucepan and cook on medium heat for 3-4 minutes.
-Keep stirring frequently while cooking.
+Add ½ cup water, ¼ cup sugar, and ¾ cup pureed pineapple to a saucepan and cook on medium heat for 3-4 minutes.
+Stir frequently while cooking.

-Add 1 cup pineapple cubes and cook for another 3-4 minutes.
+Add 1 cup chopped pineapple pieces and cook for another 3-4 minutes.

-Remove the pan from the heat and let the mixture cool down completely.
+Remove the pan from the heat and let the mixture cool down completely to room temperature.

 Whisk 2 cups of plain yogurt in a mixing bowl until creamy and smooth.